-- 1 Cut open the mixed berry (red) gummy mix packet with scissors. - 2 Measure 1.5 tablespoons of mixed berry gummy mix and put it into a bowl.
-(Alternatively, you can measure 1 tablespoon plus 1.5 teaspoons of gummy mix.) - 3 Turn on the hot water faucet and let the water run until it is as hot as it gets. - 4 Measure 2 tablespoons of hot water and pour it into the bowl. - 5 Stir the mixture with a spoon until the gummy mix is completely dissolved and the mixture appears smooth. - 6 Working from top to bottom of the tray, partially fill each mold.
+- 1 Cut open the cherry (red) gummy mix packet with scissors. - 2 Measure 1 level tablespoon of cherry gummy mix and put it into a bowl. - 3 Turn on the hot water faucet and let the water run until it is as hot as it gets. - 4 Measure 1 tablespoon plus 1 teaspoon of hot water and pour it into the bowl. - 5 Stir the mixture with a spoon until the gummy mix is completely dissolved and the mixture appears smooth. - 6 Working from left to right on the molding tray, spoon the mixture into the first column of unicorn molds.
+Continue with the next column of unicorn molds, partially filling each mold until they are about two-thirds full. - 7 Repeat steps 1 through 5, but with the banana (yellow) gummy mix.